-Employees, officers and directors are prohibited from taking for themselves personally opportunities that are discovered through the use of corporate property, information or position for personal gain; and competing with the company.
+Employees, officers and directors are prohibited from taking for themselves personally opportunities that are discovered through the use of corporate property, information or position; using corporate property, information or position for personal gain; and competing with the company.
 Employees, officers and directors owe a duty to the company to advance its legitimate interest when the opportunity to do so arises.